Barroz 3D: Filming

 Principal photography began on 31 March 2021 at sets constructed in Fort Kochi.
 Before filming began, K. U. Mohanan, who was initially appointed as the cinematographer, was replaced by Santosh Sivan.
 Sivan described Barroz 3D as "a visual film that doesn't have a conventional story.
 It's got magical realism, 3D and is VFX heavy".
 Santhosh Raman oversaw the production design.
 Filming took place at sets in Navodaya Studio in April.
 The film prominently features Goa, and the shooting schedule there was planned to start in early August.

 Filming, which initially involved 85 crew members, proceeded for a week in Kochi before being halted due to the second COVID-19 lockdown.
 In May, efforts were focused on caring for the 24 infected cast and crew members and arranging the return of foreign actors to their home countries, as airline operations had been suspended.
 With Aashirvad Cinemas changing their plans, Barroz 3D came close to cancellation, leading to the dismantling of the treasure cellar set at Navodaya Studio on Antony's instruction.
 However, in November 2021, Mohanlal revived the film.
 Due to logistical challenges like bringing back foreign actors and shooting on location, even in nearby places like Goa, the decision was made in December 2021 to change the story, screenplay, and cast.
 The revised plan involved shooting in and around Kochi, primarily using indoor sets at Navodaya Studio for major filming.

 Filming resumed on 26 December 2021, with recasting and reshoots taking place.
 Portions featuring Prithviraj, shot in April 2021, were scrapped by Mohanlal.
 From February to April 2022, filming occurred in Kochi.
 In April, Punnoose assisted in executing a rotating-set mechanism for a scene involving Barroz walking on the walls of the treasure cellar, which was his only involvement after he left the film.
 A sequence was filmed with gravity illusion technique, which Punnoose implemented it in My Dear Kuttichathan It was followed by a schedule in Goa, which was completed in May.
 With this, majority of the film's production had been completed, with only two songs remaining.
 In early July, a song featuring an animation sequence was filmed in Bangkok.
 The title song was filmed in Chennai by the end of that month which was initially planned to be shot in Portugal.
 Filming wrapped up on 29 July 2022.

-Kumar served as an associate director, and Mohanlal's daughter Vismaya Mohanlal worked as an assistant director.
+Kumar served as an associate director.
 In November 2024, speaking about Mohanlal's approach to directing, Sivan said that, unlike other filmmakers, Mohanlal did not give any references to shots from other films, stating, "he is a spontaneous director, and his process is very organic".